gabrielemariotti/changeloglib/ChangeLogDemo/README.md

 There are some usage examples.

-See the **customisation and tips** [page:](https://github.com/gabrielemariotti/changeloglib/tree/master/CUSTOMIZATION.md) for more information.
+See the **customization and tips** [page:](https://github.com/gabrielemariotti/changeloglib/tree/master/CUSTOMIZATION.md) for more information.

 ## Standard Example